andrastantos/brew/docs/cpu/isa_detail_unary.rst

 The operation uses :ref:`standard type handling<std_type_handling>` to determine operand and destination types.
 If the input type is not of a floating point type, an :code:`exc_type` exception is raised.

 After the types are determined, the reciprocal-square-root of each lane is computed.

-.. todo:: what to do with divide-by-zero and negative input issues?
-Set a sticky-bit?
-Assign NaN?
-What does the standard say?
+If a non-positive value is encountered in an element, the corresponding result is set to :code:`NaN`.
+The :code:`fnv` status bit in the :ref:`:code:`FPSTAT` <csr_fpstat>` CSR register is set.